Griffy92/online-shop-client/README.md

   - Add to Cart: Select your desired products and add them to your shopping cart.
   - Manage Cart: View and modify the items in your cart, update quantities, and remove products if needed.

-  ### Order
+ - ### Order
   - Proceed to the checkout process to review your order details and provide shipping information.
   - Review your historical orders once you logged in.

-- ### Shippping & Payment
+- ### Shipping & Payment
   Enjoy a seamless and secure shopping experience with a variety of payment methods.
-We ingrate with Stripe to ennsure the safety and convenience of your financial transactions.
+We integrate with Stripe to ensure the safety and convenience of your financial transactions.

 <br><br>
 ## 📸 Screenshots